quixio/quix-docs/docs/connect/kafka-to-hasura.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Hasura using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Hasura

-Hasura is a powerful data access layer that allows developers to instantly connect their databases to APIs and web services without the need for writing complex queries.
-It simplifies the process of building scalable and performant applications by providing real-time GraphQL APIs over existing databases.
-With its intuitive interface and seamless integration capabilities, Hasura is revolutionizing the way developers work with data and enabling them to create robust and dynamic applications with ease.
+Hasura is a powerful technology that enables developers to quickly build and deploy scalable APIs and dynamic apps without having to write any backend code.
+It leverages GraphQL and integrates seamlessly with databases like PostgreSQL, making it easy to access and manipulate data for applications.
+With Hasura, developers can easily create real-time APIs, automate business logic, and secure access to data, all with a simple and intuitive interface.
+This technology is revolutionizing the way applications are built, providing a streamlined process for developers to bring their ideas to life faster and more efficiently than ever before.

 ## Integrations